Virtual camera system: Interactive

 This type of camera system is an improvement over the tracking camera system.
 While the camera is still tracking the character, some of its parameters, such as its orientation or distance to the character, can be changed.
-On video game consoles, the camera is often controlled by an analog stick to provide a good accuracy, whereas on PC games it is usually controlled by the mouse.
+On video game consoles, the camera is often controlled by an analog stick to provide good accuracy, whereas on PC games it is usually controlled by the mouse.
 This is the case in games such as Super Mario Sunshine or The Legend of Zelda: The Wind Waker.
 Fully interactive camera systems are often difficult to implement in the right way.
 Thus GameSpot argues that much of the Super Mario Sunshine difficulty comes from having to control the camera.
 The Legend of Zelda: The Wind Waker was more successful at it - IGN called the camera system "so smart that it rarely needs manual correction".

 One of the first games to offer an interactive camera system was Super Mario 64.
 The game had two types of camera systems between which the player could switch at any time.
 The first one was a standard tracking camera system except that it was partly driven by artificial intelligence.
 Indeed, the system was "aware" of the structure of the level and therefore could anticipate certain shots.
 For example, in the first level, when the path to the hill is about to turn left, the camera automatically starts looking towards the left too, thus anticipating the player's movements.
 The second type allows the player to control the camera relatively to Mario's position.
-By pressing on the left or right buttons, the camera rotates around Mario, while pressing up or down moves the camera closer or away from Mario.
+By pressing the left or right buttons, the camera rotates around Mario, while pressing up or down moves the camera closer or away from Mario.